csci104/docker/README.md

 # CSCI 104 Docker

 This repository contains a Dockerfile and a couple of management scripts for creating and using a virtualized Linux container capable of building, running, and debugging C++.
 Using a virtualized container is preferable to a user's local machine because it guarantees consistent compilation and execution of C++ binaries.
 While compilers and tooling may vary between systems, creating a sealed environment from the exact same components every time ensures that code runs the same for graders as it does students.

 But why use Docker over a traditional virtual machine?
 Docker is considerably less resource-intensive than installing a full virtual machine.
 Instead of needing the facilities for a graphical interface, virtual file system, etc., we can mount any directory of the host machine directly in the container and use a shell to run compilation and debugging.
 Development and file management may be done normally on the local machine.

-## Important Note

-If you're using Docker and Virtual Box as a fallback **on Windows**, please be aware of what you'll need to do to switch between the two systems.
-Because Docker requires that Windows Hyper-V be on and Docker requires Hyper-V to be off, you may have to toggle this setting to switch between development environments.

-- For Docker: Hypervisor **ON**
-- For VirtualBox: Hypervisor **OFF**

-Here's how you can manage that setting:

-1. Press `<Windows key + X>` and search `Hyper-V`
-2. Select the link to `Turn Windows Features On/Off`
-3. Check or Uncheck the box by Windows Hyper-V to turn this on or off in the list
-4. Restart computer for changes to take effect

 ## Setup